Lavino, Edwin M.

 Scope and Contents The Board of Trustees Records document the history the Board of Trustees, it's members, and The Lawrenceville School.
 The bulk of the records consist of files of individual trustees, which include correspondence, memoranda, and newspaper clippings, and documents generated during the course the Board's day-to-day management of the School such as annual reports, meeting minutes, and resolutions.
 Also included are the founding documents of the Board, it's bylaws, and documents created by it's...

-Scope and Contents The Buildings and Grounds Collection documents the history of the numerous historic buildings on campus.
+Scope and Contents The Buildings and Grounds Collection documents the construction, decoration, and renovation of the numerous historic buildings on campus.
 Included are documents pertaining to administrative and classroom buildings, recreational buildings and fields, the campus flora, and the specific houses within The Lawrenceville School house system.
 Interesting items include documents regarding the numerous renovations to the campus and Frederick Law Olmstead designed Circle.
-Other items of note include campus maps, blueprints and plans,...
+Other items of note include...

 Scope and Contents The Happy Years Collection consists of correspondence, newspaper clippings, promotional material, and scripts.
 The bulk of the correspondence is between Carey Wilson, a producer at MGM Studios, and Alden Groff, the Director of Public Relations at The Lawrenceville School.
 The correspondence covers the pre-production process, permission to use names, script approvals, local screenings, and the response from alumni.
 The bulk of the newspaper clipping consists of...

 Scope and Contents The Allan V. Heely Papers consist of documents created during the course Head Master Heely's administration.
 Included within the collection are memoranda, correspondence, annual reports, writings, speeches, addresses, questionaries, programs, and printed material.
 The bulk of the documents pertain to Lawrenceville School business though some personal correspondence and biographical material is included in Series 3: Subject Files.